A2Zadeh/ACL_Challenge_HML_20/README.md

 CHALHML_PATH/start_here/process_cmumosei.py
 ```

 The above will first do word alignment.
 Once the word alignment is done, it will create "word_aligned_highlevel" folder with word aligned csd files.
-Subsequently, the code aligns everything to labels and creates "final_aligned" folder.
-We also provide these folders for download here, identical to what you would get if you ran locally: http://immortal.multicomp.cs.cmu.edu/ACL20Challenge/
+Subsequently, the code aligns everything to labels and creates "final_aligned" folder. since processing CMU-MOSEI is computationally heavy, we also provide these folders for download here, identical to what you would get if you ran the above command locally: http://immortal.multicomp.cs.cmu.edu/ACL20Challenge/

 ## Option B: Download Raw Data